• Skip to primary navigation

 Instructions

-• First, heat a large non-stick skillet to medium heat and brown turkey.
-Drain the turkey and return to the skillet.
-Add in the veggies, if using, and stir to combine.
+• Step 1 - heat a large non-stick skillet to medium heat.
+Add the ground turkey and cook until browned.
+Drain in a colander and return to the skillet.

 Notes